As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

 The amount of natural sugar in bananas is quite high, especially for dogs, and too many of them in a day can increase the risk of obesity or diabetes for a dog.

-It’s pretty astonishing, considering how bananas are so good for us, to imagine that they’re as almost the same as candy to a dog’s stomach!
+It’s pretty astonishing, considering how bananas are so good for us, to imagine that they’re like almost the same as candy to a dog’s stomach!

 The health benefits they bring to your pet are luckily much greater than plain old sweets though, and many dog owners swear by bananas for helping dogs with a bad tummy feel better.